+Initial price of Shares: £1

-Past Performance: As this Sub-fund launched in February 2020 past performance data is not yet available.
+Past Performance:As this Sub-fund launched in July 2020 past performance data is r available.

+2020

+Fund return (Class A)

+CPI + 3.5% (%)

+Annual difference

+Met objective

 NOTE: PAST PERFORMANCE SHOULD NOT BE TAKEN AS A GUIDE TO THE FUTURE.
-THE VALUE OF INVESTMENTS AND INCOME FROM THEM CAN GO DOWN AS WELL AS UP AND INVESTORS

-MAY NOT GET BACK THE AMOUNT ORIGINALLY INVESTED.
+THE VALUE OF INVESTMENTS AND INCOME FROM THEM CAN GO DOWN AS WELL AS UP AND INVESTORS MAY NOT GET BACK THE AMOUNT ORIGINALLY INVESTED.

-Profile of a Typical Investor/Target Market: Type of clients: retail, professional clients and eligible counterparties (subject to the applicable legal and regulatory requirements in the relevant jurisdiction).
+Profile of a Typical Investor/TargetType of clients: retail, professional clients and eligible counterparties (subject to the applicable legal and regulatory requirements in the relevant jurisdiction).Market: